 Although most screen materials are pretty durable, they can still tear, get punctured or sag with age.
 So rather than replacing both the frame and screen of your window, rescreening is an alternative — and economical — option.
 Rescreening replaces the screens within the existing frames and is a good option if your frames are still in good condition or you have a unique window shape or size that isn’t generally found at your local home supply store.

 If you’re interested in rescreening a window using an existing frame, it’s recommended to hire a professional.
 Large or unique windows can be difficult to rescreen and professionals are often better prepared to stretch the screen material to fit the frame without pulling it too loose causing the screen to droop, or pulling it too tight and buckling the frame.

 Window rescreening is typically done with aluminum or fiberglass materials because they are the easiest to stretch into the desired shape and size.
 It’s a more affordable process than replacement and on average, costs between $65 and $150 for service.
 If you have multiple windows that need rescreening, it’s generally more cost effective to have them done all at once, with a price range of $20 to $30 per window.

 Screens are not very durable, and many show wear like breaks, snags, and sagging.
 Sometimes, you can repair the screen instead of replacing it.
-Purchase repair kits for around $10 to put a new piece of mesh over a small hole.
+Purchase repair kits for around $10 and $30 to put a new piece of mesh over a small hole.
 While this is not the most attractive method, it can make your screen last longer.
-You may be able to reattach the screen if it is coming out of the frame with a roller tool that costs around $15.
+You may be able to reattach the screen if it is coming out of the frame with a roller tool that costs around $15 to $35.